-Barbed wire line all fences; tank traps enclose us and the remainder is a laden, active minefield.
-One million soldiers stand guard overseeing from outposts, gazing across the border into forbidden lands once unified and the eyes of the South Korean military.
+Barbed wire lined all fences, tank traps enclosed us and the remainder was a laden, active minefield.
+One million soldiers stood guard overseeing from outposts, gazing across the border into forbidden lands once unified and the eyes of the South Korean military.
 The peace treaty was never signed, the war between the North and South of Korea still rages now over 60 years on.
-At least technically, anyway — and the Demilitarized Zone (DMZ); the border between two countries now worlds apart serves as the best reminder.
-Here, in the eye of the storm at Panmunjom…a one metre misstep would likely see you shot or an extensive visit to a North Korean ‘re-education’ camp.
+At least technically, anyway, and the Demilitarized Zone (DMZ), the border between two countries now worlds apart serves as the best reminder.
+Here, in the eye of the storm at Panmunjom, a one-metre misstep could see you shot or sent on an extensive visit to a North Korean ‘re-education’ camp.

-In fact, if it was anything like the rest of North Korea, I can expect to bow at some point, to receive stern looks from all I meet, draconian rulesets, stringent government minders, to be monitored at all times.
-Of course.
-Oh and military checkpoints.
+In fact, if it was anything like the rest of North Korea, I can expect to bow at some point, to receive stern looks from all I meet, draconian rulesets, stringent government minders, to be monitored at all times, and military checkpoints.
 Lots of them.
-Apparently, though, the DMZ is the only place in North Korea I won’t be shot for photographing a soldier.
+Apparently, though, the DMZ is also the only place in North Korea I won’t be shot for photographing a soldier.
 Which is cool.
-We’ll see how that goes.
+I wanted to see how that goes.

 Getting to the DMZ – Leaving Pyongyang

 Pyongyang at all hours is dead quiet, only the metallic sounds of factory production and industrial barges break the silence, an eerie mist fills the skyline.
-The Yanggakdo Hotel lobby populates early for tour departures, mainly Chinese tourists — by 9am the hotel is a deserted, creepy ghost town, receptionists cutting power to the 47-floor building until evening.
-Tourists aren’t permitted alone during daytime hours in the hotel, if you’re sick, you’re assigned a minder and as usual, legally aren’t even allowed to leave.
+The Yanggakdo Hotel lobby populates early for tour departures, mainly Chinese tourists — by 9am the hotel is a deserted, creepy ghost town and the receptionists cut power to the entire 47-floor building until evening.
+Tourists aren’t permitted in the hotel alone during daytime hours, if you’re sick, you’re assigned a minder and as usual, legally aren’t even allowed to leave.

-Abandoning island isolation, our bus shuttled across Pyongyang — an exciting day excursion ahead for myself, however for Pyongyang’s inhabitants under the rule of North Korea’s repressive regime; it was just another day.
+Abandoning island isolation, our bus shuttled across Pyongyang.
+An exciting day excursion ahead for myself, but for Pyongyang’s inhabitants under the rule of North Korea’s totalitarian regime, it was just another day.

-Pyongyang’s working class pack the bus shelters in fifty-metre long lines, snaking across the road or around corners.
-Korean People’s Army soldiers can be spotted overseeing mundane tasks, intimidating those sweeping streets or watering and weeding garden beds.
+Pyongyang’s working class pack bus shelters in fifty-metre long lines snaking across roads and around corners.
+Korean People’s Army soldiers can be spotted overseeing mundane tasks, intimidating those sweeping streets, watering or weeding garden beds.
 Residents roam sparsely, by foot or cycle — everybody moves with purpose.
 There’s no loitering, gathering or socialising, there’s no litter and there’s no advertising.
 North Korea would also have you believe there’s no homeless, in reality, people that bring the model city of Pyongyang into disrepute are displaced outside of it.
-The colour pallet was dull, citizens are styled in monotone, dim shades of clothing similar to that of surrounding crumbling, faded Soviet apartment blocks.
+The colour pallet was dull, citizens are styled in monotone dim shades of clothing similar to that of surrounding crumbling, faded Soviet apartment blocks.
 Green parks and sunny riverbanks are empty.
 Eternal Leader Kim Il-Sung and Supreme Leader Kim Jong-Il sit on the best real-estate, supervising their Stalinist masterpiece years beyond their death.
 They’re inescapable, their glowing smiles brightening walls, billboards and murals.
-They’re personified by statues; they’re on television screens inspecting ginseng cultivation years beyond their deaths and each room features portraiture of their heads.
+They’re personified by statues, on television screens inspecting ginseng cultivation and every room exhibits portraiture of their heads.
 By law.
-Even decorative flowers, purple and red respectively are named in their honour.
-These flowers line the desolate city streets.
-There are few cars, those that exist are under enforcement of militaristic traffic ladies and driven only by Pyongyang’s elite, the result of socialist corruption.

 At the outskirts of Pyongyang, we cross underneath the oddly ironic, yet marvellous Arch of Reunification forming a humbling southern gateway to the city.
-The city ends here.
+The metropolis ends here.
 Instantly.
-It’s akin to bursting through a bubble, the distinct disconnect between privilege inside and the poverty beyond.
+It’s akin to bursting through a bubble, a distinct disconnect between the privilege inside and the poverty beyond.
 What follows is a desolate rural no-mans-land without end in sight.
 This is the Pyongyang-Kaesong Motorway.

-You’ve likely actually seen this motorway before; it’s regularly featured in foreign media of North Korea, including that Vice documentary you’ve watched.
-Trips to the DMZ are a mandatory inclusion to most Pyongyang tourism itineraries — this is usually the only time tourists are allowed out of the political smokescreen of Pyongyang.
-After a six-year long waiting list, foreign journalists given permission to film in North Korea are also taken down this route.
+You’ve actually likely seen this motorway before, it’s regularly featured in foreign media segments of North Korea, including that Vice documentary you’ve watched.
+Trips to the DMZ are a mandatory inclusion to most Pyongyang tourism itineraries and is usually the only time tourists are allowed out of the political smokescreen of Pyongyang.
+After a six-year long waiting list, foreign journalists can also be given permission to film in North Korea and are almost always taken down this route.
 They aren’t allowed to film out the window.
-The motorway is almost entirely point-to-point; Pyongyang to the DMZ, conveniently skipping villages, towns and farmland that potentially paint slightly conflicting images of the Great-self-sustained-Korea.
+The motorway is almost entirely point-to-point, Pyongyang to the DMZ, conveniently skipping villages, towns and farmland that potentially paint slightly conflicting images of Great-self-sustained-Korea.

-Rough, pot-holed and unmaintained, true to all roads outside Pyongyang, I found the motorway to be in far better condition than most North Korean infrastructure links.
-It’s certainly more ‘sterile’ of propaganda, inspirational banners with quotes from the Kim’s are few and far between in fields or on hillsides unlike the rest of the country.
+Rough, pot-holed and unmaintained, true to all roads outside Pyongyang, I found the motorway to be in far better condition than most of North Korea’s infrastructure links.
+It’s also more ‘sterile’ of propaganda, inspirational banners with quotes from the Kim’s are few and far between in fields or on hillsides unlike the rest of the country.
 Most notably, however, was how cripplingly lonely the road is.

 North Korean Countryside

-It’s about forty-five minutes into the drive before I come across…anything at all.
+It’s about forty-five minutes into the drive before I come across…well, anything at all.

 A middle-aged man dressed in a silver suit jacket and pants in the blistering heat, lapel pin of Kim Il-Sung upon his heart.
 He was bent over heaving a cart up a hill containing a large, live pig.
 Where he came from?
 Don’t know.
 Where was he going?
 Who knows.
 The pig appeared proud of itself, though.

 Activity increased as we descended further south-west past Sariwon (which we visited in days following).
-Off-shooting villages visible from the highway finally breathed some life into the barren countryside, they were accessible only by walking tracks.
-People wandered the roadside alone, foot or bicycle, in a daze — sometimes tens of kilometres from the nearest inhabited community.
+Off-shooting villages visible from the highway finally breathed some life into the barren countryside and were accessible only by walking tracks.
+People wandered the roadside alone on foot or by bicycle in a daze, sometimes tens of kilometres from the nearest inhabited community.
 I spotted locals with sacks of corn, bundles of sticks and leaves, sand, livestock and fruit baskets.
 Supplies are limited in North Korea and act as the primary currency among the countries impoverished.
 There is a market economy that’s flourished within North Korea over the last twenty years since the famine, but bartering is the norm for those outside major cities.
 Similarities between less fortunate South-East Asian countries such as Laos could not be dismissed.

 Halfway passes and we take a break at what the guides and most foreigners know as the Tea House (Sohung Rest House).
-For those readers familiar with the Vice documentary on North Korea, you may recognise it.
+For those readers familiar with that Vice documentary on North Korea, it may be recognisable.
 It’s the location of the ‘Tea Lady’ segment, which I may add was vastly exaggerated on their part as a ghost town.
-In reality, Sohung Rest House sees regular visitors – it’s the only sanctioned stop between Pyongyang and the DMZ.
-Nonetheless, it’s a cool feeling to be in such a secluded yet recognisable place.
+In reality, Sohung Rest House sees regular visitors — it’s the only sanctioned stop between Pyongyang and the DMZ.
+Nonetheless, it’s a cool feeling to be in such a secluded yet familiar place.